-PIPA requires Dietitians to protect personal information that is under their custody and control.
+PIPA requires physical therapists to protect personal information that is under their custody and control.
 Part of that responsibility involves managing privacy breaches, including taking steps to prevent them from occurring, developing a privacy breach response plan and promptly responding when a breach occurs.
-A privacy breach occurs when there is unauthorized collection, use,
+A privacy breach occurs when there is unauthorized collection, use, disclosure, retention, or disposal of personal information.
+Those activities are "unauthorized" if they occur in contravention of PIPA.

-The following scenarios are common examples of how a privacy breach can occur:
+The following scenarios are common examples of how a privacy breach can occur.

-- Personal information is stolen or misplaced - A client's clinical record or an electronic portable device containing personal information (e.g., laptop, handheld electronic device, USB storage device) is lost or stolen - A letter containing a client's personal information is inadvertently sent by mail, fax or electronically to an incorrect address or to the wrong person - A clinical record is saved in a web folder that is publicly accessible online - A dietitian sells a computer previously used by the practice without first deleting the personal information saved on the computer and securely wiping the hard drive - A dietitian uses their electronic access to look up the personal information of a friend or relative who is not currently receiving treatment from that dietitian
+- Personal information is stolen or misplaced. - A client's clinical record or an electronic portable device containing personal information (e.g., laptop, handheld electronic device, USB storage device) is lost or stolen. - A letter containing a client's personal information is inadvertently sent by mail, fax or electronically to an incorrect address or to the wrong person. - A clinical record is saved in a web folder that is publicly accessible online. - A physical therapist sells a computer previously used by the practice without first deleting the personal information saved on the computer and securely wiping the hard drive. - A physical therapist uses their electronic access to look up the personal information of a friend or relative who is not currently receiving treatment from that physical therapist.